cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 {"location": {"city": "Omaha"}}
 ```

+A more complex selector enables you to specify the values for field of nested objects, i.e. subfields.
+For example, you might use the standard JSON structure for specifying a field and subfield.

+<div></div>

+###### h6

 > Example of an equivalent dot-notation field and subfield selector:

 ```json
 {"location.city": "Omaha"}
 ```

-A more complex selector enables you to specify the values for fields and subfields.
-For example, you might use the standard JSON structure for specifying a field and subfield.
 However, an abbreviated equivalent uses a dot notation to combine the field and subfield names into a single name.

 ### Operators